sanksan/marketplace/README.md

 **Database snapshot - sample**
 ![Alt text](/screenshots/h2-snapshot.png?raw=true "Sample H2 snapshot")

-##Questionaire
+## Questionaire

-The time the exercise took (after dev environment is set up) : 5 hours Exercise Difficulty: Moderate
+-The time the exercise took (after dev environment is set up) : 5 hours -Exercise Difficulty: Moderate
-How did you feel about the exercise itself?
-(1 lowest, 10 highest—awesome way to assess coding ability) - 7 How do you feel about coding an exercise as a step in the interview process?
+-How did you feel about the exercise itself?
+(1 lowest, 10 highest—awesome way to assess coding ability) - 7 -How do you feel about coding an exercise as a step in the interview process?
 (1 lowest, 10 highest—awesome way to assess coding ability) - 7
-What would you change in the exercise and/or process?
+-What would you change in the exercise and/or process?
 I think the exercise is a good step to evaluate the design and implementation skills.